unepwcmc/NRT/README.md

 #### Automatic deployments

-Once the application has been setup manually for the first time on a server, you can automatically deploy new code pushed to the `deploy` branch on Github.

-Only one step of setup is required:
+To deploy, run the deploy command on your local machine:

+    cd server && coffee lib/tasks/deploy.coffee

+This will ask for the name of your target server (staging/production), and what the feature introduces, and then create a tag.
+Once this tag has been pushed, the Github deploy hooks take over

+##### GitHub Deploy hooks
+Servers should be configured to listen to the creation of tags on Github:

   1. Add a WebHook [service hook](https://github.com/unepwcmc/NRT/settings/hooks)
      that points at your server's deploy route (`http://youdomain.com/deploy`).

+Github will notify the server when a new tag is created.
+At this point, the server will inspect the tag name to see if it matches:

+    <server-name>-<new-feature-name>-<id>

-Github will notify the server of any changes, and the application should automatically pull the new code and update the server's local repository. **Make sure you are running your application with `forever` or it will not restart after a deploy**.
+If <server-name> is the same as 'server_name' specified in `config/<env>.json` (e.g. 'AD-staging'), the application will automatically pull the new code and update the server's local repository.
+**Make sure you are running your application with `forever` or it will not restart after a deploy**.

 ## Application structure